cmaureir/progra-alma/lectures/week8/lecture31.rst

 * keyboard input (``raw_input``), and
 * input file (``for line in file: ...``);

-and two output ways:
+and two ways to display output:

 * console output (``print``), and
 * output file (``file.write (...)``).

 .. index:: graphical interface

-Most programs that deal every day do not work in this way, but have a **graphical interface**, made up of windows, menus, buttons and other elements, through which we interact with the program.
+Most programs do not work in this way, but have a **graphical interface**, made up of windows, menus, buttons and other elements, through which we interact with the program.